imdac/mtm6302-get-ready-for-git/README.md

-# mtm6302-get-ready-for-git
-This repository contains the starter files for the Get Ready for Git assignment.
+# Get Ready for Git